 Dr. Khaimi belongs to the Chandler Grant Society whose members are focused on preventing blindness from glaucoma through integration of research and clinical disciplines.
 Certified by the American Board of Ophthalmology, Dr. Khaimi is also a member of the American Glaucoma Society, the American Academy of Ophthalmology, the American Society of Cataract and Refractive surgery, Oklahoma Academy of Ophthalmology, and the American Medical Association.
 He also serves as a glaucoma panel member on the Practicing Ophthalmologist Curriculum Committee, American Academy of Ophthalmology.

 Dr. Khaimi has served as a delegate to the Michigan Ophthalmological Society and as an American Glaucoma Society Representative for the Advocacy Ambassador Program at the AAO Mid-Year Forum in Washington, DC.
 He is also the recipient of the American Glaucoma Society’s Mentoring for Advancement of Physician-Scientists (MAPS) Enabling Award Program.
 Dr. Khaimi’s effective interest in the development of glaucoma related surgical innovations and his involvement in numerous clinical trials have allowed him to be active in publishing and presenting his work nationally.
 He is the primary investigator for the Primary Trabeculectomy versus Tube study, RiGOR study, InnFocus study and several pharmaceutical research studies.
 He has been co-investigator for the Trabeculectomy vs. Tube Study (TVT Study), Express mini shunt versus Trabeculectomy (XVT) study, the COMPASS study, and the Ologen versus Mitomycin C study.
 Dr. Khaimi has also coordinated and directed many city-wide glaucoma screenings.
-He served as the glaucoma specialist alongside the Oklahoma League for the Blind for the annual Macular Degeneration Low Vision Glaucoma Seminar in Oklahoma City.
+He served as the glaucoma specialist alongside NewView Oklahoma for the annual Macular Degeneration/ Low Vision/Glaucoma Seminar in Oklahoma City.